 Skills, qualifications and experience

-•University degree in the Social Sciences, preferably in Gender and Development if possible
+• University degree in Social Sciences, preferably in Gender and Development

 How we support our volunteers

 VSO provides a support package which includes a basic living allowance, accommodation, medical cover and travel expenses.
 For this volunteer job the accommodation will be on a shared bases: you'll have a private room in a house which you will share with other international/national volunteers.
 You'll get extensive training before leaving and support from local staff when you're overseas.
 When you return, we'll help you resettle.

 In the last 60 years, we have worked in over 90 countries and supported over 50 million people.
 We’ve gone from being a UK charity to a truly global development organisation.

 Our proven approach works with volunteers of different skillsets, from overseas consultants to youth.
 These volunteers work alongside community organisations, local and national governments, and global partners.